Young people suspended during secondary school are twice as likely to be out of education, employment or training by age 24

 Over 1,000,000 days of learning lost after children sent home, with poorest hit hardest

-For the first time, the majority of suspensions are of children living in poverty, widening further the poverty gap in lost learning.
+For the first time, the majority of suspensions are of children living in poverty, widening the poverty gap in lost learning.

 Read More